buronbrarda/projects/power_meter_challenge/README.md

 Now, you can access from your web browser to the api through localhost:8000/api/

-The application manage a set of meters upload consumptiom measures to the server.
+The application manage a set of meters which periodically upload consumptiom measures to the server.

 API-EndPoints: